semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-delivery.md

 </Steps>

-After the workflow finishes your should see a new release on your GitHub repository.
+After the workflow finishes you should see a new release on your GitHub repository.

 ![Released package](./img/release1.jpg)